Omaargu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Regular files should not be changed
 * mkdir -m 751 my_dir : Create a script that creates a directory called my_dir with permissions 751 in the working directory
+* chgrp school hello : script that changes the group owner to school for the file hello